 As the witness to a horrific mob crime, Jessica has extreme PTSD and she hides from the rest of the world.
 Nonetheless, when Harold Jordan, the evil Earth-3 version of the Green Lantern, is killed and the Ring of Volthoom must choose a new bearer, Jessica is appointed to be the Power Ring.
 Overcome by the influence of the Crime Syndicate relic, she is stopped by the Justice League and trained to become a Green Lantern.
 It is not an easy task for her to master her powers but with time she does, thanks to kind advice from Batman and a tenuous partnership with Simon Baz.
 Eventually, she even becomes a Yellow Lantern and utilizes her fear.

-Renee Montoya is a woman dedicated to justice, even if that sometimes means operating outside of the law or facing the doubt of her colleagues.
+Renee Montoya, the daughter of immigrants from the Dominican Republic, is a woman dedicated to justice — even if that sometimes means operating outside of the law or facing the doubt of her colleagues.
 She made her first appearance in Batman: The Animated Series, much like Harley Quinn, and has shown herself to be an ally of Batman as well as someone who fights endlessly for those she cares about.
 Montoya has ascended the ranks of the Gotham Police Department, starting off as an officer then eventually a detective.

 In her tenure with Gotham PD, she never backed down from the many formidable villains she faced and she has made it through infamous Gotham City catastrophes, such as No Man’s Land and Final Crisis.
 At one point, she even developed an uneasy alliance with Two-Face, only to have him out her as a lesbian.
 Later, Montoya would inherit the persona of the Question from Vic Sage, wearing the Pseudoderm mask and fighting crime as a vigilante.
 On screen, Montoya fought alongside Harley, the Huntress, and Black Canary in Birds of Prey, and she will be featured in season 3 of Batwoman.